Designated Safeguard Lead (DSL): Lea Alton

 If you are in immediate danger please call the police on 999 straight away.
 Please also tell an adult you trust who will be able to help you.

 Your child’s safety, well-being and happiness will always be a top priority for us throughout the year.
 If there is something worrying your child, please let us know – little things can quickly escalate if they are not dealt with.
 If you are not able to speak to your child’s class teacher at the beginning of the day please feel that you can contact me, or catch me around school if you have any concerns or worries about anything you feel may affect your child’s education.
 It is very important we are kept informed so that we can ensure your child receives the best care and education.
 Please also remember to let us know if your immediate contact details change, especially mobile phone numbers.

-If you ever need to make contact with school after we have closed please be aware that you can send a text via Teachers2Parents, (07786208446)or by email, email@example.com I will usually pick up messages from both or one of these sources until about 10pm, and of course, if you need me to, I will contact you.
+If you ever need to make contact with school after we have closed please be aware that you can send a message via the School Gateway App or by email, email@example.com.
+Someone will usually pick up messages from both or one of these sources until about 10pm, and of course, if you need someone to contact you, they will.
 Sometimes there may be something worrying or upsetting your child and you might not be able to get to the bottom of it – please do not feel you have to worry all night!

 Online safety – please click on the links below to navigate to the different sections